Applications are open for Spring, Summer, and Fall 2020.

 Students will need a laptop computer in order to take exams.

-The Medical Physiology program is introducing merit-based scholarship for the incoming fall class (this includes matriculants from Spring and Summer who will be taking the Core Curriculum classes in the fall).
-These scholarships will be highly competitive.
+The Medical Physiology program offers merit-based scholarship for incoming resident students who have outstanding academic records.
+These scholarships are limited in number and will be highly competitive.
 The department will contact each applicant who qualifies.

 Use the university's online Application